February 13, 2023

 comfortable.
 If you do decide to get everything brand new (and really, who can blame you!?
 We all love new things!), make sure you wear it at least once before your shoot to make sure it fits and feels great.

 Take some time the day before your shoot to get everything together, cleaned, ironed, and steamed!
-Make sure your accessories are in one place, any wrinkles in your clothing are history, and any stains / spots are busted well before the shoot.
-Make sure that any props, blankets, books, etc. are where you can find them.
+Make sure your accessories are in one place, any wrinkles in your clothing are history, and any stains/spots are busted well before the shoot.
+Make sure that any additional outfits, blankets, shoes, and anything else you might need or want to bring are where you can find them.
+In addition, my sessions usually involve quite a bit of walking, so make sure that you bring a comfortable pair of shoes along so your feet don’t die before our session is over!
 I’ll remind you that your session is coming up a few days beforehand, so you’ll have plenty of time and no excuses not to be well prepared.
 Being relaxed before your session is key to beautiful, natural images, so if you are anything like me, preparation is crucial!
+And don’t worry, I’m pretty good at relaxing you if you’re still nervous the day of.

 Ladies, this is a big one!
 I always tell my clients to think very seriously about having hair and makeup professionally styled for their engagement photos.
 This is a once-in-a-lifetime moment for you.
 Hiring a professional will ensure you look your absolute best on camera, and if you need a recommendation I have a few stylists and artists that would gladly pamper you for your engagement session!

-I recommend that my couples wear outfits which complement each other rather than match.
+I recommend that my couples wear outfits that complement each other rather than match.
 What does that mean?
 Well, try not to wear the exact same colors (you aren’t twins!), but do pick colors that go well together.
-Match each other’s outfit in terms of formality rather than literal colors and patterns.
-If one person is wearing a bright, bold pattern, it might be a good idea for the other to wear something a little more toned down and neutral!
+Match each other’s outfits in terms of formality rather than literal colors and patterns.
+If one person is wearing a bright, bold pattern, it might be a good idea for the other to wear something a little more toned-down and neutral!
 Need help?
 That’s what I’m here for!
 Never be afraid to send me photos or ask for suggestions!
-I can help with whatever you need, right down to the shade of nail-polish you wear.
+I can help with whatever you need, right down to the shade of nail polish you wear.
 I have even sent my clients photos of outfits that I have found at different stores to help with ideas, or even an easy option to try on and buy for your session.
 I have your back through it all.

-Big, bold patterns (like florals, checkers, or polka-dots) are a no-fail way to ensure your clothing looks amazing on camera.
-For patterns, the bigger the better, the smaller patterns wont always be noticed on camera, so keep that in mind when choosing your outfit!
+Big, bold patterns like florals, checkers, sequins, or polka-dots are a no-fail way to ensure your clothing looks amazing on camera.
+For patterns, the bigger the better, the smaller patterns won’t always be noticed on camera.
+In the case of the photos below, she chose a pattern, texture, and color that complemented the Arizona sunrise that we were photographing against, and clearly, it made the images even more stunning than if she had chosen the usual outfits or even something with fewer sequins.
+All these things affect the photos and the outcome so keep that in mind when choosing your outfit!

-Accessorizing is fun, looks amazing on camera, and highly encouraged.
+Accessorizing is fun, looks amazing on camera, and is highly encouraged.
 Ladies – go for it!
 Hats, belts, scarves, necklaces, hair scarves, earrings, rings – bring it on!
-For the guys, try to avoid technology accessories (I can’t tell you how many times a smart watch has ruined a beautiful image) but don’t be afraid to try some fun socks or fun shoes.
+For the guys, try to avoid technology accessories that don’t look, hmm, classy. for instance, the Apple watch is not very pretty, but if you have one of those classic Samsung watches, those look great.
+Make sure if you do have a smartwatch of some kind, that it looks good.
+(I can’t tell you how many times a smartwatch has ruined a beautiful image) When it comes to your feet don’t be afraid to try some fun socks or fun shoes.
+Bright colors, platform sneakers or the classic route, nice dress shoes for the guys, classic pumps for the ladies.
+If you are going for a theme-type session, for example, a vintage style session, Mary Jane’s, or penny loafers, add a splash of color with some shoes that are maybe pink instead of the usual black and brown.
+Also!
 Guys!
 Always make sure your phone is not always in your pockets!
 It’s a pain to try to edit a bulky phone out of your pockets!
+Bring a bag along to make sure you have a place to put your phones, wallets, and any other items you might keep in your pockets.

-Ladies – if you’re looking for a dreamy, romantic look in your images, I highly suggest choosing an outfit that’s long and flowy.
-Look for long, romantic dresses or flowy skirts in gauzy fabric that catch the breeze and the light.
-Heels and delicate, sparkling jewelry add a perfect, finishing touch!
+Ladies – if you’re looking for a dreamy, romantic look in your images, I highly suggest choosing an outfit that’s flowy.
+Look for long or short romantic dresses or flowy skirts in gauzy fabric that catches the breeze and the light.
+Heels and delicate jewelry add a perfect, finishing touch!

-Everyone has their own unique style, and it’s OK to choose an outfit that expresses who you are!
+Everyone has their own unique style, and it’s OK to choose an outfit, location, props, or theme that expresses who you two are!
 You don’t have to try to look a certain way or match what your friends did for their engagement sessions or what you’ve seen on Pinterest.
 Just be yourself!

 Well!
 That’s all I got for today!
 Per usual, I shall end my post with a GIF!